Sharparam/cybersyn-combinator/src/information.md

    - Priority
    - Locked slots
  - Ability to input signals using stack counts
+ - Panel to input network masks with options to display them in various formats.
  - You could use it instead of a constant combinator for purposes other than Cybersyn, if you want to (perhaps for the higher slot count)

-## Roadmap

- - Add a built-in way to configure sub-network masks.

 ## Bugs/support/feature requests/questions